Take pictures using autofocus.

 - Subjects positioned in front of or behind a high-contrast object that is also in the focus frame (for example, a subject photographed against a backdrop of highly contrasting elements).

-In focus mode l, zoom can be adjusted by rotating the rear command dial.
+In focus mode S, zoom can be adjusted by rotating the rear command dial.

-In focus mode l, select [SINGLE POINT] for [AF MODE].
+In focus mode S, select rSINGLE POINT for AF MODE.

-Focus zoom is not available in focus mode k or when G[AF/MF SETTING] > [PRE-AF] is on.
+Focus zoom is not available in focus mode C or when GAF/MF SETTING > PRE-AF is on.